cilium/cilium/Documentation/cmdref/cilium-agent.md

-      --log-opt map                                 Log driver options for cilium (default map[]) --log-system-load                             Enable periodic logging of system load --masquerade                                  Masquerade packets from endpoints leaving the host (default true) --monitor-aggregation string                  Level of monitor aggregation for traces from the datapath (default "None")
+      --log-opt map                                 Log driver options for cilium (default map[]) --log-system-load                             Enable periodic logging of system load --masquerade                                  Masquerade packets from endpoints leaving the host (default true) --master-device uint                          Ifindex of master device for ipvlan --monitor-aggregation string                  Level of monitor aggregation for traces from the datapath (default "None")
       --monitor-queue-size int                      Size of the event queue when reading monitor events (default 32768) --mtu int                                     Overwrite auto-detected MTU of underlying network